gogetdata/ggd-recipes/docs/source/show-env.rst

 [:ref:`Click here to return to the home page <home-page>`]

-ggd show-env is a tool used to show the ggd associated variables created during package installation for the current conda environment.
+:code:`ggd show-env` is a tool used to show the ggd data package environment variables created during package installation for the current conda environment.

 During installation, ggd will place the processed files in a specific location on your system.
-To access these files ggd creates upt to two environment variables for each data package within a specific conda environment.
+To access these files ggd creates up to two environment variables for each data package within a specific conda environment.
-These variables contain the either the directory path to the processed files or the file path to the main data file.
+These variables contain either the directory path to the processed files or the file path to the main data file.
-You can use :code:`ggd list-files` or :code:`ggd pkg-info` to find additional file paths for a ggd data package, however, these environment variables provide quick access to the processed files without having to know the file paths.
+You can use :code:`ggd get-files` or :code:`ggd pkg-info` to find additional file paths for a ggd data package, however, these environment variables provide quick access to the processed files without having to know the file paths.